 1. Voluntary Liquidation

 In the case of voluntary liquidation, the shareholders of a company will decide to wind up the company as they have no money to pay for creditors.
 In this type of liquidation, priority is given to the creditors at the time of distributing the proceeds from the assets.

 2. Compulsory Liquidation

-Compulsory liquidation is a type of company liquidation that is put forward by court order.
+Compulsory liquidation is a type of company liquidation that is put forward by a court order.
 Here, the assets of the company are distributed to the creditors and contributors based on the priority of claims.

 What is the Role of a Liquidator